chrfrenning/ironviper/README.md

 1. ~Configure azure functions before deployment, need instance name and keys, plus backend for static serving~
 1. ~Deploy conversion container.~
 1. ~Infrastructure to scale converter containers, from 0 to massive.
 Massive is now 10 instances.~
-1. Handle blob deletions.
-Don't know how yet, what is sensible?
-Effectively external deletions, should we respect and delete everything, or should we keep the record and indicate a broken link? #thinkingneeded
 1. Calculate perceptual image hashes for de-dupe and extract key metadata for heuristics dedupe process.
 1. ~Scaffold web frontend to display ingested files.~ Headache: choosing frontend framework, react, vue, angular???
+Journal framework decision.
 1. Split setup.sh into 1) default provision in azure only (it-pro mode) 2) and optional setup local dev and debug environment (pro-dev mode)
 1. Handle digital negatives with dcraw (must build imagemagick from source when creating container?)
+1. set a delete lock on the storage account. important data will be stored here, so we don't want unwanted deletes.
 1. change from python 2 to 3 for converter? consider at a later point, if we want a smaller container image we may have to forgo python anyhow.
 1. make a clear-all-data.py tool to wipe storage, tables, and queues for fresh start when dev and debug.
 Use ARM tag Development: True to authorize this script to run.
-1. set a delete lock on the storage account. important data will be stored here, so we don't want unwanted deletes.
+1. Handle blob deletions.
+Don't know how yet, what is sensible?
+Effectively external deletions, should we respect and delete everything, or should we keep the record and indicate a broken link? #thinkingneeded